Creation Science Movement: Genesis Expo

-The CSM's Genesis Exhibition is sited in the old National Provincial Bank on Portsmouth Harbour.
-It "consists of 12 dioramas and a clutch of real fossilised dinosaur eggs."
-The dioramas include a mockup of a gravestone with "Here lies the Theory of Evolution" carved on it.
+The CSM's Genesis Exhibition was sited in the old National Provincial Bank on Portsmouth Harbour.
+It consisted of "12 dioramas and a clutch of real fossilised dinosaur eggs."
+The dioramas include a mock-up of a gravestone with "Here lies the Theory of Evolution" carved on it.

+The Genesis Exhibition was closed in May 2020 in response to social distancing rules brought in due to COVID-19.
+As of 2026, the exhibition is permanently closed with signs and branding having been removed.
+There are plans in place for the building, which is Grade-II listed, to be converted into a café on the ground floor and residential units above.